SergiAguilo/TFG/README.md

 # Pipelines for DNA microarray QC

 #### Pipeline_CEL.Rmd and Pipeline_IDAT.Rmd are created to make the quality control of raw Affymetrix and Illumina microarray files.
+Due to the few information that an specific file can give to us, the pipelines are focused in the comparison of the files of the same dataset.
+Specially in IDATs, because you have two files for each sample.

 ## Running the pipelines